Čestmír Císař

-Čestmír Císař (2 January 1920 – 24 March 2013) was a Czech and Czechoslovak politician and diplomat.
+Čestmír Císař (2 January 1920 – 24 March 2013) was a Czech politician and diplomat.
 He served as the first Chairman of the Czech National Council from 1968 to 1969 when the Czech Republic was part of Czechoslovakia during the Communist era.
 A leading advocate for reforms of the Communist Party, Císař introduced a series of liberal reforms to Communist Czechoslovakia, becoming a major figure in the Prague Spring as a result.
 He sought to create a new form of socialism with a "human face."
 His reforms were repealed following the 1968 Warsaw Pact invasion of Czechoslovakia.
 He was removed from office and expelled from the Communist Party until the Velvet Revolution of 1989.

+Life and career

 Císař was born in Hostomice nad Bílinou on 2 January 1920.
 He studied at Lycée Carnot in Dijon, France.
 He attended Charles University in Prague but was forced to leave the school following the German occupation of Czechoslovakia in 1939.
 He worked as an accountant during the Nazi occupation and World War II.

 He joined the Communist Party of Czechoslovakia (KSČ) in 1945 following the end of the war.
 Císař first became involved in the Communist Party's cultural programs in the western city of Plzeň.

 Císař served as the department head and Secretary of the KSČ regional committee in Plzeň from 1952 to 1957.
-He next held the post Secretary of the Central Committee of the Communist Party of Czechoslovakia (KSČ) during the early 1960s.
+He next held the post Secretary of the Central Committee of the KSČ during the early 1960s.

 He served as the country's Minister of Culture and Education of Czechoslovakia from 1963 to 1965.
 However, he soon angered leaders within the Communist Party (KSČ) for openly expressing liberal viewpoints.
 Antonín Novotný, the President of Czechoslovakia and head of the KSČ, accused Císař of "dabbling too much with intellectuals."
 Novotný removed from the ministry in 1965 and sent him out of the country as the ambassador of Czechoslovakia to Romania as a punishment.

-Antonín Novotný resigned as First Secretary of the Presidium of the Central Committee of the Communist Party of Czechoslovakia (KSČ) in January 1968 and was replaced by Alexander Dubček.
+Antonín Novotný resigned as First Secretary of the Presidium of the Central Committee of the KSČ in January 1968 and was replaced by Alexander Dubček.
 Císař returned to Czechoslovakia from Romania at the behest of Dubček.